-Setting the Monitor Type with SAM
+setting the monitor type with SAM

-The System Administration Manager (SAM) allows you to change the monitor type after the HP-UX 11.0 or 11i operating system release have been installed and running on your system unit.
+The System Administration Manager (SAM) allows you to change the monitor type after the HP-UX operating system release have been installed and running on your system unit.
 This section provides a brief explanation on how to set the monitor type using SAM.
 Note that you will need to be logged in as root to run SAM.